-Source: Enron
+Source: Enron Note: (1) Excluding Elektro

 Access to Gas Pipeline Capacity

-Influence over Southern Region’s gas pipeline capacity - Ownership of its Southern Region transmission and distribution assets provides SoCal significant influence over, and valuable insight into, one of the most heavily constrained but expanding pipeline markets in the world:
+Influence over expansion and allocation of the Southern Region’s gas pipeline capacity - Ownership of its Southern Region transmission and distribution assets provides ESA significant influence over, and valuable insight into, one of the most heavily constrained but expanding pipeline markets in the world:

-Transredes has 10 MMcmd of current capacity ([13] MMcmd of maximum design capacity) and is the most economic conduit for Northwestern Argentina and Bolivian gas into BBPL;
+Transredes has 10 MMcmd of current capacity and is the most economic conduit for Northwestern Argentine and Bolivian gas into BBPL;

-BBPL has 17.5 MMcmd of current capacity (30 MMcmd of maximum design capacity) and is the largest means of access to the Brazilian market.
+BBPL has 17.5 MMcmd of current capacity, is projected to grow to 30 MMcmd by 2004 and is the largest means of access to the Brazilian market.
 A future expansion of its capacity to 60 MMcmd through looping represents the most economic means to supply Brazil’s medium-term natural gas requirements;

-Cuiabá Pipeline has 7 MMcmd of maximum design capacity and represents that most economic means to supply the fast growing markets of Mato Grosso;
+The Cuiabá Pipeline has 7 MMcmd of current capacity and represents the most economic means to supply the fast-growing markets of Mato Grosso; and

-TGS has 58 MMcmd of current capacity and connects gas reserves in the Neuquen and Austral basins with the Buenos Aires market as well as having the potential to interconnect with pipelines that supply Southern Brazil in the near future.
+TGS has 58 MMcmd of current capacity and connects gas reserves in the Neuquen and Austral basins with the Buenos Aires market and has the potential to interconnect with pipelines that supply Southern Brazil in the near future.

-Ability to mitigate physical, contractual and regulatory constraints - The transportation and distribution segments of the Southern Region gas industry and the generation and distribution segments of the Southern Region power industry are subject to substantial physical, contractual and regulatory constraints.
+Ability to mitigate physical, contractual and regulatory constraints - The transportation and distribution segments of the Southern Region’s gas industry and the generation and distribution segments of the Southern Region’s power industry are subject to substantial physical, contractual and regulatory constraints.
 These constraints include:

 natural barriers to entry into the natural gas pipeline sector;